dhbw-goodsun/goodsun-frontend/README.md

 ## License
 This application is licensed under `CC BY-NC 4.0`.
 No commercial use.
-This source must be named when using or further developing.
+This source must be named when using or developing further.

 ## Installation and useage